 Alan’s passion for business and commerce has always been balanced with a deep commitment to family and community.
 His hunger for knowledge and his curiosity have broadened and enriched his life.
 During his legal professional practice year, he started the first of a long series of entrepreneurial ventures.
 All but one, (maybe two) were successful.
 For 30 years Alan created, acquired, built, managed and sold a number of successful businesses in industries as diverse as publishing, software and professional services.
 In 2005 Alan sold his legal publishing and software business, Anstat Group, to an ASX listed company.
-Today Alan is the Managing Director of the Trawalla Group which he founded with his wife Carol.
+Today Alan is the Chair of Trawalla Group which he founded with his wife Carol.

 Trawalla Group is the Schwartz Family Office and includes Trawalla Capital, Trawalla Property and Trawalla Foundation.